 Lets see costs of some of the top tankless water heaters for RV.

 RV ATWOOD 6 GALLON GC6AA-10E : This tankless water heater can cost you around $415.
-Check its exact current price, reviews and features on amazon.
+Check its price on amazon.
 Its really good and comes with 2 years warranty.

 PrecisionTemp RV-550 Tankless Water Heater : This wall vented rv water comes at a price range of around @1150